mattdibi/redox-keyboard/README.md

 ##### LEFT hand as master (usually plugged in to the PC)
 - On the LEFT hand:
-  1. Solder the LED Strip headers as seen in the figures below.
+  1. Solder the LED Strip headers as seen in the pictures below.
   2. Solder the DO Pin of the RGB strip to the TRRS pad as seen in the figures below.
 - On the RIGHT hand:
   1. Solder VCC and GND of the RGB strip to the LED Strip headers.